 The purpose of chemotherapy and radiation is to help prevent future cancer growth.
 Cisplatin and Alimta given together is the most common form of intravenous chemotherapy provided.

 Patients who receive an EPP have an average survival time of 19 months.
 Fifteen percent of patients live five years beyond surgery.
-My brother was part of that 15 percent.

 Complications of EPP include hemorrhaging, difficulty breathing, increased heart rate, and fluid buildup in the remaining lung.